4 Sources

 Copy Link

-Apple launches an AI-powered chatbot named 'Asa' to assist its retail employees in product knowledge and sales techniques, ahead of the iPhone 17 release.
+Apple introduces 'Asa', an AI-powered chatbot designed to assist retail employees in product knowledge and sales techniques, signaling a shift in the company's AI strategy focused on internal applications rather than consumer-facing products.

 1